-In connection with transactions in foreign securities entered into pursuant to the terms of a client's Client Agreement and subject to client investment guidelines, BBH may (but is not required to) enter into transactions for the purchase and sale of one or more foreign currencies on a principal basis with client accounts.
+In connection with transactions in foreign securities entered into pursuant to the terms of a client's Client Agreement and subject to client investment guidelines, BBH may (but is not required to) enter into transactions for the purchase and sale of one or more foreign currencies on the client's behalf on an agency basis with an appropriate foreign exchange dealer.
 BBH can combine foreign currency transactions for a particular client account with transactions for accounts of other BBH clients.
-Foreign currency transactions entered into for a client account will be entered into by BBH in connection with its provision of advisory services and will not originate with BBH's Foreign Exchange Department but can be executed through that department.
-BBH's dealer mark-up/mark-down in regard to any such transaction with a client will be no greater than BBH's customary dealer mark-up/mark-down with respect to currencies of the same types and amounts.
+Foreign currency transactions entered into for a client account will be entered into by BBH in connection with its provision of advisory services.